-The membership of the Society has often celebrated the other quarter-day festivals.
-After the success of Beltane, Samhuinn was our next public event, first taking place in 1995.
+Our Society has often celebrated the other quarter-day festivals, and after the success of our namesake, Beltane, Samhuinn was our next public event, first taking place in 1995.

 For information about getting to Samhuinn and watching the festival, including accessibility and family guidance, please see our Samhuinn Audience Experience page.